Understanding Windows Image Files and Catalog Files

-Because of these limitations, Windows SIM uses catalogs when creating an answer file.
+Because of these limitations, Windows SIM uses catalog files when creating an answer file.

-A "catalog" file is a binary file that lists the state of all the settings and packages in a Windows image.
-When a catalog is created, it queries the Windows image for a list of all the settings in that image.
-Because the contents of a Windows image can change over time, it is important that you recreate the catalog file whenever you update a Windows image.
+A catalog file is a binary file that lists the state of all the settings and packages in a Windows image.
+When a catalog file is created, it queries the Windows image for a list of all the settings in that image.
+Because the contents of a Windows image can change over time, it is important that you re-create the catalog file whenever you update a Windows image.

 Because Windows images can be opened only by administrators, you must have administrator privileges on the system to create a catalog file.

-The Windows retail DVD includes pre-generated catalog files for each Windows image inside install.wim.
-These catalog files are in the Sources directory of the retail DVD and can be used to create an answer file for a Windows image in the default install.wim file.
-However, if you intend to create a catalog for a custom Windows image, you should use Image Manager to recreate the catalog for that custom Windows image.
+The Windows retail DVD includes pre-generated catalog files for each Windows image inside the Install.wim file.
+These catalog files are in the \Sources directory of the retail DVD and can be used to create an answer file for a Windows image in the default Install.wim file.
+However, if you intend to create a catalog file for a custom Windows image, you should use Image Manager to re-create the catalog file for that custom Windows image.